jcvasquezc/NeuroSpeech/README.md

 - Praat: software for speech analysis.
 Available at http://www.fon.hum.uva.nl/praat/
 - ffmpeg: a solution to record, convert and stream audio and video.
 Available at http://ffmpeg.org/download.html

-To execute Neuro-Speech, please go to the folder Release, and then click in the icon of PDTool.exe.
-Then the main is displayed
+To execute Neuro-Speech, please go to the folder src/Release, and then click in the icon of PDTool.exe.
+Then the main window is displayed

 ![Image](doc/Main.PNG)